microsoft/CCF/doc/generated/config.rst

 ``tick_interval``
 ~~~~~~~~~~~~~~~~~

-Interval at which the enclave time will be updated by the host.
+- ``tick_interval``: Interval at which the enclave time will be updated by the host.
 Default: ``"10ms"``.

 ``slow_io_logging_threshold``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Maximum duration of I/O operations (ledger and snapshots) after which slow operations will be logged to node log.
+- ``slow_io_logging_threshold``: Maximum duration of I/O operations (ledger and snapshots) after which slow operations will be logged to node log.
 Default: ``"10000us"``.

 ``node_client_interface``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Address to bind to for node-to-node client connections.
+- ``node_client_interface``: Address to bind to for node-to-node client connections.
 If unspecified, this is automatically assigned by the OS.
 This option is particularly useful for testing purposes (e.g. establishing network partitions between nodes).

 ``client_connection_timeout``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Maximum duration after which unestablished client connections will be marked as timed out and either re-established or discarded.
+- ``client_connection_timeout``: Maximum duration after which unestablished client connections will be marked as timed out and either re-established or discarded.
 Default: ``"2000ms"``.

 ``worker_threads``
 ~~~~~~~~~~~~~~~~~~

-Experimental.
+- ``worker_threads``: Experimental.
 Number of additional threads processing incoming client requests in the enclave.
 Default: ``0``.

 ``memory``
 ~~~~~~~~~~